MicroTechEE/MSP430-I2C/README.md

   - Number of bytes being read
-  - Register address to start read operation o When reading, you start at an address, and you can read registers in a row depending on your Number of Bytes argument
+  - Register address to start read operation o When reading, you start at an address, and you can read registers in a row depending on your Number of Bytes argument o Some devices aren't read using registers, you just 'read the device itself'.
+For these devices, use i2c_readNoRegister().

 ### Example:
   Read 5 bytes starting at 0x10 for our device ( address 0x34 ).